 Disneyland Paris (formerly known as Euro Disney Resort) is located in Chessy, France — just 20 miles (32 km) east of Paris — and is home to 2 theme parks, multiple resorts, and plenty of shopping and dining.

 With plenty of thrill rides, guests are sure to get their adrenaline fix while at the parks.
-But since many of us will not be visiting anytime soon, here are some of the best options to experiences the thrill from home.
+If you want to scope out the rides before arriving in the park, here are some of the best options to experience the thrill from home.

 All aboard one of Disney’s most popular rides, Big Thunder Mountain Railroad!